The Screen command in Linux allows the user to create multiple virtual terminals that can be saved by name and reopened using keyboard shortcuts.

 View multiple terminal windows at once

-What truly makes screen indispensible is the ability to split the terminal into multiple windows within one session arranged horizontally or vertically.
+What truly makes screen indispensable is the ability to split the terminal into multiple windows within one session arranged horizontally or vertically.

 Screen will use the active area to perform the split functions and create screen functions.
 Once a split is created, it will become the active area.
 However, you may find that you cannot input anything on the active window.
 You will need to create a screen in order to do that.
 You can initialize the shell by using